sainnhe/khn/content/first-step/set-up-your-code-editor.md

   open: true
 ---

-In this section, we will discuss how to setup a development environment using Vim or VSCode, both need to configure a language server and install a bookmark plug-in.
+In this section, we will discuss how to set up a development environment using Vim or VSCode, both need to configure a language server and install a bookmark plug-in.

 > [!IMPORTANT]
 > If you are using VSCode in a host machine and running a Linux distro or FreeBSD in a VM or a container, you may need to set up [VSCode Remote Development Suite](https://code.visualstudio.com/docs/remote/remote-overview) to allow VSCode to access the development environment via SSH.